source.include

 TIP

 In the regular expression example above, we use [\\/] to match the path separator because different operating systems use different path separators.
-Using [\\/] ensures that the paths will match in both MacOS and Windows.
+Using [\\/] ensures that the paths can be matched in macOS, Linux and Windows.

 Compile Sub Dependencies